 Why You’ll Love Old Fashioned Snickerdoodle Bread

-- Quick and Easy– using only one bowl, this bread can be oven ready in under 10 minutes!
+- Quick and Easy– Comes together in one bowl and is oven-ready in under 10 minutes!

-- Freezer Friendly– make a double batch and freeze the extra loaf for another date!
-It will be just as delicious.
+- Freezer Friendly– Make a double batch and save a loaf for later!

 Variations